dnlbowers/battleships/README.md

 # **Honorable Mentions**
-* [Mark Cutajar](https://github.com/markcutajar) - Truly, if Data science were a superpower, Mark would be the equivalent of superman.
+* [Mark Cutajar](https://github.com/markcutajar) - Truly, if Data Science were a superpower, Mark would be the equivalent of Superman.
 He was with me at several points throughout the development process and was always on call when I needed him to cross-reference my ideas.
 * [Richard Wells](https://github.com/D0nni387) - Taught me what it means to have a mentor.
 Richard has always been perfect for me as a mentor on this learning journey; however, I understood how to use him to his full potential during this project.
 Our relationship feels like it has blossomed into junior and senior developers on the same team.
-[Sean Murphy](https://github.com/nazarja) - Provided me a runnable example I required to print two boards side by side.
+* [Sean Murphy](https://github.com/nazarja) - Provided me a runnable example I required to print two boards side by side.
 Not only did he give me exactly what I needed, but he spent the necessary time to break it down and explain it step by step so that I understood the code and was able to adapt it to my project without issue.
 * [Matt Bodden](https://github.com/MattBCoding) - Matt helped me understand how to document the data model in the readme and converted my background image from a .ai file format to a .svg format using adobe illustrator.
 Generally Matt is always just always a top man in a time of need.
 * [Steven Weir](https://github.com/StevenWeir038) -  Steven did not directly help with the code.
 However, since we began the course together, he has gone out on his way to check in with me intermittently, and I cannot express how much this sense of camaraderie has brought me through some challenging moments and especially for this project.
-I am not sure how he does it, but he always pops up at the exact moment I need a nice collection of alphanumeric characters to connect with and relate too
+I am not sure how he does it, but he always pops up at the exact moment I need a nice collection of alphanumeric characters to connect with and relate to.
+* [Shellie Downie](https://github.com/shellieD) - Shellie heard my plea for a proofreader and could resist.
+I have a paid version of Grammarly, and she still managed to pick up on multiple errors in my readme.
+Given the size of my readme, I was blown away by how generous Shellie was.
-* The code institute Slack community as a whole who tested and supported throughout.
+* The Code Institute Slack community as a whole who tested and supported throughout.
 * And the **biggest thanks goes to** my wife and child, who have had to deal with me face to face through it all. **Oliver** has been my reason for the change and **Analise** my inspiration.

 # **Credits**